 Alice is survived by her husband, Robert, and their children and spouses Nancy and Jeffrey Lovell of Ithaca, James and Beverly McCune of Austin, Texas, David and Sally McCune of Ithaca, and Cindy and William Garver of Muncie, Indiana.
 She has 12 grandchildren and eight great grandchildren, all of whom will miss her love and gentle kindness.
 She is predeceased by her brother, Charles.

-Alice donated her body for scientific research at Upstate Medical University.
 Her ashes will be interred at Casowasco Camp & Retreat Center in Moravia, New York.

 The family acknowledges and thanks the Longview staff and her caregivers for their exceptional support of Alice throughout her time at Longview.